-The National Museum of Ireland – Natural History has galleries of animals from Ireland and overseas, also geological exhibits form a total collection of about 2 million scientific specimens with a Discovery Zone.
+- The National Museum of Ireland – Natural History in Merrion Street has galleries of animals from Ireland and overseas, also geological exhibits form a total collection of about 2 million scientific specimens with a Discovery Zone.

-Opened in 1890, the National Museum of Ireland – Archaeology is the national repository for all archaeological objects found in Ireland and displays artefacts dating from 7000 BC to the 20th century.
+- Opened in 1890, the National Museum of Ireland – Archaeology in Kildare Street is the national repository for all archaeological objects found in Ireland and displays artefacts dating from 7000 BC to the 20th century.
 The Irish archaeology collections include The Treasury, featuring outstanding examples of Celtic and Medieval art.

 Don’t Miss: Free child friendly detective sheets from reception.

-Enjoy a great day out for all the family at the Irish National Stud & Gardens in Kildare Town, Co.
-Kildare.
+Enjoy a great day out for all the family at the Irish National Stud & Gardens in Kildare.
 Just off the M7 motorway and only 30 minutes by car from Dublin and the M50, the Irish National Stud is home to both wonderful horses and great gardens.

-The Irish National Stud offers an unforgettable experience in 800 acres of beautiful Kildare countryside that can be enjoyed by all the family.
-It is a unique attraction of outstanding natural beauty with some of the most magnificent horses and sumptuous gardens to be found anywhere in the world.
+You will have an unforgettable experience in 800 acres of beautiful Kildare countryside that can be enjoyed by all the family.
+This unique attraction has some of the most magnificent horses and sumptuous gardens to be found anywhere in the world.
+Along with a playground, horse museum and regular events.

 Don’t Miss: Complimentary pony rides and face painting in July & August for all our younger visitors!